-This method assumes that your financial situation is similar in 2017 to what it was in 2016.
-And, for most taxpayers, that’s a pretty safe assumption.
+This method assumes that your financial situation is similar in 2018 to what it was in 2017.

 Using Table A below, find your filing status and income in one of the first two columns.
 Then, find the corresponding figure in the third column labeled, "Annual Value of Each Withholding Allowance."

 Then divide the amount of your last year's refund by that figure.

 The figure is the annual value—in terms of reduced withholding and higher take-home pay—of each allowance you claim.
 Say, for example, that you're single and expect your taxable income for 2018 to be $100,000.
 The table shows that each allowance you claim will reduce withholding by about $996 for the full year.

 Now, let's say you got a $3,500 tax refund earlier this year.
 Simply divide $3,500 by $996 and you'll see that you probably deserve at least three extra allowances.

 Check out Table B to see how much additional take-home pay you'll enjoy each month if you claim three extra allowances on your W-4.
 In this example, it's $249 a month.